criteo/babar/README.md

 - `babar-agent`

     The **babar-agent** is a `java-agent` program.
-An agent is a jar that can be attached to a JVM in order to intrument this JVM.
-The agent fecthes, at regular interval, information on the resource comsumption and logs the resulting metrics in a plain text file named `babar.log` inside the YARN log directory.
+An agent is a jar that can be attached to a JVM in order to instrument this JVM.
+The agent fetches, at regular interval, information on the resource consumption and logs the resulting metrics in a plain text file named `babar.log` inside the YARN log directory.
 YARN's log aggregation at the end of the application combines all the executors logs into a single log file available on HDFS.

 - `babar-processor`

-    The **babar-processor** is the piece of software responsible for parsing the aggregated log file from the YARN application and aggregating the metrics found to produce the report. the logs are parsed as streams which allows to aggregate large logs files (dozens of GB).
+    The **babar-processor** is the piece of software responsible for parsing the aggregated log file from the YARN application and aggregating the metrics to produce the report.
+The logs are parsed as streams which allows to aggregate large logs files (dozens of GB).

     Once the **babar-processor** has run, a report HTML file is generated, containing all the graphs (memory, CPU usage, GC usage, executor counts, flame-graphs,...).
-This record can easily be shared by the teams and saved for later use.
+This record can easily be shared by teams and saved for later use.

 - `babar-report`